 Any director who has registered for their music group to attend the festival, knows about these deadlines dates:

-- the last date a director can change your group’s attendance count, definitely without a penalty.
+- the last date a director can change your group’s attendance count in any amount, without a financial penalty.

 - the date a group’s 1st 1/2 Payment of Total Festival Charges should be received by the festival office